Analysis | Trump’s latest media appearance? A 30-minute chat/pillow ad.

 Fringe politics as sales mechanism — both the context for the Trump-Lindell chat and some of its content.
 Trump at one point complained about the media having suggested there was something untoward about “somebody from Saudi Arabia stay[ing] at a suite one night” at a Trump hotel.
 The reality, as The Washington Post reported in 2018, was that lobbyists for Saudi Arabia spent more than $270,000 to reserve about 500 nights at Trump’s D.C. hotel.
 A subtle distinction.

 But, then, we’re the hated media, the recurring target of the Trump-Lindell chat.
 This is the other remarkable aspect of Trump and Lindell talking: Trump has given no live interviews to serious journalists since he left office.
 He’s spoken with a number of book authors who’ve challenged him on his ongoing dishonesty about the election, but otherwise he’s given a little more than a dozen interviews since Jan.
 20 in which the subject is either ignored or treated as legitimate.
-He’s had at least eight interviews with the far-right networks One America News and Newsmax and at least half a dozen with Fox News — but generally the network’s more combustible hosts like Dan Bongino and Jeanine Pirro.
+He’s had at least eight interviews with the far-right networks One America News and Newsmax and at least half a dozen with Fox News — but generally with the network’s more combustible hosts such as Dan Bongino and Jeanine Pirro.
 Trump has intentionally avoided serious, real-time scrutiny of his views, almost certainly because he understands how quickly they might be exposed as flimsy.
 (It brings to mind his interaction with Bill O’Reilly in 2017, shortly after taking office.
-O’Reilly pressed him on his nonsensical claims about fraud in California and an annoyed Trump told him to “forget” it.)
-Few former presidents demand as much scrutiny as Trump and few have been so pointed about avoiding it.
+O’Reilly pressed him on his nonsensical claims about fraud in California, and an annoyed Trump told him to “forget” it.)
+Few former presidents demand as much scrutiny as Trump, and few have been so pointed about avoiding it.

 Instead, Trump uses fake media outlets to attack real ones.
 He told Lindell, for example, that the media was involved in “collusion” because it rejected his obviously false claims about fraud.

 “They don’t let you get an honest word out,” Trump said.
-“They’ll take what you say and they’ll make it like, totally different.
+“They’ll take what you say, and they’ll make it, like, totally different.
 You wouldn’t even recognize.”

 He lamented that even the outlets “that are supposedly on our side” weren’t elevating his false claims.
 (After his interview with Bongino, Fox News stripped his dishonest fraud claims out in a video posted on YouTube, sparking a brouhaha on the right.)
 Lindell, of course, agreed.

-“People have to realize out there,” Lindell said at one point — “I’ve told journalists out there, don’t you care about your country?
+“People have to realize out there,” Lindell said at one point.
+“I’ve told journalists out there, don’t you care about your country?
 But their bosses’ bosses, whatever, they can’t even print something good if they wanted to.
 And that’s so hard getting around.”

 “You almost got to use the bad media to even get the word out,” Lindell continued, speaking as he sat across from the former president recording a conversation for the media site he created to spread false information about voter fraud.